 In 2019, the City Commission approved a request to annex the property into the city.
 The annexation (Ordinance No. 21-19), future land use map (FLUM) amendment (Ordinance No. 22-19), and rezoning (Ordinance 23-19), were approved on October 1, 2019.
-Upon annexation, a Conditional Use application was not required because the existing use was not proposed to expand.
+Upon annexation, a Conditional Use application was not required because the existing use was not expanded at that time.
+Concurrent with the request for Conditional Use approval, the applicant submitted a request for site plan approval for 8 fuel pumps with 16 fueling stations under a new 4,284 SF fuel canopy, a new 978 SF self-service car wash, and 4,739 SF convenience store.